Reviews You Can Rely On

 Only one door

 Are you a camper with a hobby?
-Then this is your camping tent.
-The North Face Wawona 6, a long-standing favorite in this review, is the perfect basecamp for mountain bikers, rock climbers, anglers, hunters, or anyone packing lots of gear that needs to be protected.
+Then this is the tent for you.
+The North Face Wawona 6, a long-standing favorite we've tested, is the perfect basecamp for mountain bikers, rock climbers, anglers, hunters, or anyone packing lots of gear that needs to be protected.
 Why?
 The vestibule is like a two-bike garage.
-The main tent packs an additional 85 square feet, creating a truly remarkable living space.
+The main tent packs an additional 85 square feet, creating a remarkable living space.
 The Wawona has you covered, and all for a very fair price.

 All this space does make a few things less straightforward.
-Setting up the rain fly and garage in the moderate wind isn't as intuitive as it could be.
+Setting up the rainfly and garage in the moderate wind isn't as intuitive as it could be.
 The North Face went with a pin-and-circle locking mechanism that requires some effort to lock, and because of the height and length of this tent, the guylines are a requirement unless you enjoy watching your tent sail away into the sunset.
-That said, once this tent is set up, it is massive, comfortable, and withstood some howling winds and rainy nights in Joshua Tree with ease.
+That said, once it is up, it is massive, comfortable, and withstood some howling winds and rainy nights in Joshua Tree with ease.
 With some of the best usable space and an excellent price point, the Wawona has been an award winner year after year with good reason.
+The Snow Peak Alpha Breeze is another tent worthy of mention for its excellent weather resistance.

 Read more: The North Face Wawona 6 review